Transferring files to a VM

 See Using ISO files.

-ISO files added to the shared drive cannot be used with the built-in Skytap ISO loader.
+ISO files added to the shared drive can’t be used with the built-in Skytap ISO loader.

 To mount ISOs from the shared drive, use the VM guest operating system.